Information about the coronavirus, what to do if a coronavirus infection is suspected

 If you suspect a coronavirus infection, please call the infection nurse in Kristinestad, tel.
 050 477 8270 (weekdays 09-15) or the assessment for the need of treatment, tel.
 06 2218 600 (opening hours below).
 Outside opening hours, please call the medical helpline tel.
 116 117.

 If a coronavirus infection in suspected, one should always first call.
 This way, the healthcare professionals can evaluate and assess the risk of an actual infection.
-If the symptoms and possible exposure indicate that you might have an infection, the healthcare professionals will contact Vaasa central hospital for further instructions.
-It is important to first call and wait for further instructions, because the patient cannot go inside the hospital's public spaces.
+If the symptoms and possible exposure indicate that you might have an infection, it is important to first call and wait for further instructions, because the patient cannot go inside the hospital's public spaces.

 The telephone number to the nursing assessments in Kristinestad is 06 2218 600: